koendv/xyc-als21c-k1/README.md

 ![breakout board](doc/xyc_als21c_k1.jpg)

-This is an Arduino driver for the NEWOPTO XYC-ALS21C-K1 Ambient Light Sensor.
+This is an Arduino driver for the [NEWOPTO](http://www.xycgd.com/) XYC-ALS21C-K1 Ambient Light Sensor.

+## Description

 The XYC-ALS21C-K1 is